Paying your tuition fees

 Just go to SOAS Web Payments.

 We can take Visa, Mastercard, Eurocard, Switch, Maestro, Solo and Delta cards.
-You’ll need your 6-digit student ID number.
+You will need your 6-digit student ID number.

-Make sure you keep your confirmation mail as your receipt.
+Make sure you keep your confirmation email as your receipt of payment.

 If you have any questions about your online payment email us at email@example.com.